-At present, the Company is focused on the clinical development of its novel drug platform in the area of targeting dipeptidase-1 (DPEP-1) mediated organ inflammation in the lungs, liver and kidneys.
-Organ inflammation often results in organ damage or failure, including in the cases of sepsis and COVID-19.
+At present, the Company is focused on the clinical development of its novel drug platform targeting dipeptidace-1 (DPEP-1) mediated organ inflammation in the lungs, liver and kidneys.
+Organ inflammation often results in organ damage or failure, including in the cases of ischemia reperfusion, toxic insult, crush injury (kidney), viral infections and sepsis.
 The Company's lead drug candidate is LSALT Peptide (also known as "Metablok")